 What does Webflow vs WordPress offer?

 You’re probably thinking that if 43% of all websites are using WordPress, then it must be the best option.
 You might have to rethink that.
-Both platforms are powerful in their own rights.
-But being dubbed the modern WordPress alternative, there are a few benefits that could make Webflow the better choice.
+Both platforms are powerful in their own right.
+But being dubbed the modern WordPress alternative, there are a few benefits that could make Webflow a better choice.

 Webflow benefits

-Webflow has a few unique functionalities that could make it the better choice.
+Webflow has a few unique functionalities that could make it a better choice.
 The benefits of Webflow are:

 Visual canvas